fzliu/fzliu.github.io/_posts/2022-04-30-deep-dive-into-embeddings.md

 4. See how embeddings are being used at [Twitter](https://blog.twitter.com/engineering/en_us/topics/insights/2018/embeddingsattwitter){:target="\_blank"} for recommendation.

-5. [My previous post](/blog/a-gentle-introduction-to-vector-databases){:target="\_blank"} on vector databases introduces embedding storage components.
+5. Reverse image search is one of many applications for embedding vectors.
+[This tutorial](https://docs.towhee.io/Tutorials/reverse-image-search/){:target="\_blank"} demonstrates how to build one in minutes.

+In a future post, I'll provide a brief overview of similarity search and vector indexing algorithms.
+Stay tuned!

 ---

 [^1]: Adapted from [D2L.ai](https://github.com/d2l-ai/d2l-en){:target="\_blank"}.
 [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/){:target="\_blank"} license.

-[^2]: TODO

-[^3]: I won't cover all of these improved training techniques.
-The past couple of years have seen enough ML novelties to fill an entire book!
+[^2]: Input reconstruction is a fairly complex problem.
+For example, generating embeddings that preserve face details in an input photo is a desireable feature, but a "generic" autoencoder would have trouble doing so.

-[^4]: Patches or crops of whole images do techically have context as well.
+[^3]: Patches or crops of whole images do techically have context as well.
 Algorithms and models which understand context are crucial to the subfield of computer vision/graphics known as _inpainting_.
 Pre-training techniques for computer vision appliations hasn't been as successful, but it will likely become more viable in the near future.
 [This 2021 paper](https://arxiv.org/abs/2111.06377){:target="\_blank"} shows how masking patches in an autoencoder can be used for pre-training vision transformers.

-[^5]: [SimCLR](https://arxiv.org/abs/2002.05709){:target="\_blank"} and [data2vec](https://arxiv.org/abs/2202.03555){:target="\_blank"} both make use of masking and/or other augmentations for self-supervised training.

 <script src="https://d3js.org/d3.v6.js"></script>